zooniverse/panoptes/README.md

 #### Usage

-1. Setup the application configuration files by running `rake configure`
+1. Setup the application configuration files by either
+  + If you've got ruby and rake already installed run `rake configure`
+    + Don't try and install these just to run this command, use the shell script below.
+  + If not and you have a bash prompt run `find config/*.yml.hudson -exec bash -c 'for x; do x=${x#./}; cp -i "$x" "${x/.hudson/}"; done' _ {} +`
+    + If you're running a different shell then you should be able to figure this out!

 2. Create and run the application containers by running `fig up`